-How Can a School Nurse Help Your Child with a
+How Can a School Nurse Help Children with Life-Threatening Allergies?

 Knowing that your child or student has a potentially life-threatening allergy can be frightening to a parent or classroom teacher.
 School nurses play a vital role in assuring that your child is safe at school.
 Registered professional school nurses provide professional healthcare services that no other school staff members are equipped to offer.